 - Thesis proposal tutorial

-Eight of the above courses need to be taught by instructors with the Harvard-instructor designation.
-The thesis courses are taught by a Harvard instructor.
+Eight of the above courses (32 credits) need to be taught by instructors with the Harvard-instructor designation.
+The thesis course is taught by a Harvard instructor.
 The study abroad course must be chosen in consultation with your advisor.

 Admissions: Earn Your Way In

-To begin the admission process, you simply register—no application needed—for the following three, four-credit, graduate-level degree courses:
+To begin the admission process, you simply register—no application needed—for the following three, four-credit, graduate-level degree courses (available online):

 - SSCI 100A Proseminar: Introduction to Graduate Studies and Scholarly Writing in the Social Sciences—Anthropology and Psychology

 - Before registering, you'll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42b Writing in the Social Sciences.